-Contact: Dr. J. Kelly McCoy Academic Center for Excellence, Room 105-A (229) 931-2322 kelly.mccoy@gsw.edu
+Contact: Dr. J. Kelly McCoy Crawford Wheatley Hall Room 100 (229) 931-2322 kelly.mccoy@gsw.edu

 This program provides students with an avenue to an interdisciplinary bachelor's degree and a degree completion option for students who have substantial credit hours without attaining a degree.
 The Bachelor of General Studies consists of 60 hours in the core curriculum conforming to USG and GSW requirements plus the completion of three areas of concentration.
 Each area of concentration may be satisfied by completing the requirements for a minor or certificate.
-The Bachelor of General studies a capstone course in interdisciplinary studies.
+The Bachelor of General studies also includes a capstone course in interdisciplinary studies.